MVerbakel/MVerbakel.github.io/_posts/2021-02-08-weighted-stats.md

 mathjax: true
 ---

 Sometimes the sample data we have doesn't represent the population well.
 For example, maybe you run a survey and the response rate is higher for males than females.
 If the variables we want to analyse differ by the unbalanced groups (e.g. gender), then all our summary statistics will be biased.
-To correct this we can use weighting.
+If we know the desired proportions for the groups (e.g. based on population data), we can use weighting to correct this.

 ### Create sample